Eric Lander: Science Advisor to the President

+In 2009, Lander was appointed by President Obama as co-chair of the President's Council of Advisors on Science and Technology (PCAST), serving for the entire term (2009 to 2017).

 In January 2021, President-elect Joe Biden nominated Lander as Science Advisor to the President and announced that he would elevate the position to a Cabinet-level post.
-In January 2021, 500 female scientists published an editorial in Scientific American to consider naming someone else to the position, because he was well known within the scientific community for offending women.
+In January 2021, the organization "500 Women Scientists" published an editorial in Scientific American to consider naming someone else to the position, because he was well known within the scientific community for offending women.

 His nomination had been held up possibly due to requests for clarification about his having attended two gatherings where Jeffrey Epstein, a wealthy large-scale donor to science who was also a convicted sex offender, was present.
+He was also questioned about accusations of sexism and his toast to James Watson.
 On April 29, a confirmation hearing was held in the Senate Committee on Commerce, Science, and Transportation.
 On May 20, the committee voted to report favorably on the nomination, with five Republican senators voting against.
 On May 28, 2021, before a Memorial Day recess, his nomination was confirmed by voice vote by the full Senate.
-Lander was sworn in as director of the Office of Science and Technology Policy on June 2, 2021.
+Lander was sworn in as director of the Office of Science and Technology Policy (OSTP) on June 2, 2021.
 He took his oath using a rare 1492 copy of the Pirkei Avot.

 On February 7, 2022, Politico reported on a White House investigation in which fourteen current and former Office of Science and Technology Policy staffers accused Lander on February 4 of having bullied and demeaned his subordinates.
-Lander admitted to the behavior and issued an apology to staff on February 4, his apology includes, "I am devastated that I caused hurt to past and present colleagues by the way in which I have spoken to them...
+Lander issued an apology to staff on February 4, his apology includes, "I am devastated that I caused hurt to past and present colleagues by the way in which I have spoken to them...
 I believe it is not possible to continue effectively in my role, and the work of this office is far too important to be hindered."
 He later resigned on February 7.
+In the following month, Politico published an analysis of Lander's connections with Eric Schmidt.
+Politico documented the appearance of conflicts of interest related to Schmidt's financial support for many of the employees of the OSTP.

+After resignation

+Since 2023, Eric Lander has returned to his tenured professor positions at MIT and Harvard as well as the Broad Institute as a Core Institute Member and Founding Director Emeritus.
+While some opinion pieces argued that "Eric Lander is getting uncanceled", The Chronicles of Higher Education noted that some staffers at the Broad expressed alarm at Lander's sudden return without further discussion from their leadership.
+In 2023, Lander started a non-profit called Science for America focused on "moonshot" ideas such as nuclear fusion or cancer research.